Teaching Conjunctions: 7 Activities That Connect

 Here are a few links to help you find lessons and practice pages:

-Picture Books that Help Teach Conjunctions
+Activity #4 – Picture Books that Help Teach Conjunctions

 Using Picture Books to Help Teach Conjunctions

 Read portions of Fantastic!
 Wow! and Unreal!
-This book contains rhyming text and beautiful illustrations students will enjoy as they learn about both conjunctions and interjections.
+This book contains rhyming text and beautiful illustrations that students will enjoy as they learn about both conjunctions and interjections.

-Conjunction Anchor Chart
+Activity #6 – Conjunction Anchor Chart

 Conjunctions Anchor Chart